emmanueltelecoms/Hospital-Performance-Analysis/README.md

 ##  Actionable Recommendations
 Based on the data findings, I recommend the following strategic steps:

-* **Audit Outpatient Triage:** Investigate the high mortality rate in the Outpatient department. [cite_start]Implementing a prioritization system can help catch critical cases early.
+ **Audit Outpatient Triage:** Investigate the high mortality rate in the Outpatient department. [cite_start]Implementing a prioritization system can help catch critical cases early.
-***Support Underperforming Facilities:** Provide operational support to hospitals with lower discharge rates, like **Central Hospital Benin**, to improve patient flow.
+**Support Underperforming Facilities:** Provide operational support to hospitals with lower discharge rates, like **Central Hospital Benin**, to improve patient flow.
-* [cite_start]**Optimize Bed Turnover:** Review procedures at hospitals with high **Average Length of Stay** to ensure beds are being freed up efficiently for new patients.
+**Optimize Bed Turnover:** Review procedures at hospitals with high **Average Length of Stay** to ensure beds are being freed up efficiently for new patients.
-* [cite_start]**Regional Resource Allocation:** Direct additional medical supplies and staff to **Kaduna State** to match the high geographic demand identified in the analysis.
+**Regional Resource Allocation:** Direct additional medical supplies and staff to **Kaduna State** to match the high geographic demand identified in the analysis.
 ## Length of Stay (Bed Occupancy)
 On average, patients stay for about **2.95 days** **Asaba General Hospital** has the longest stays (over 3.2 days), which indicates their beds stay full longer than other hospitals.